 There are several types of vulvectomy surgery.
 The type you will have depends on what parts of the vulva and nearby tissue have been affected by cancer or abnormal skin.
 Examples include:

 Once all affected areas have been removed, the doctor may need to reconstruct the vulva.
-If only a small amount of skin was removed, she may be able to stitch the remaining skin together.
+If only a small amount of skin was removed, the remaining skin may be able to be stitched together.
 Sometimes, a skin graft is needed.
 Temporary drains may be inserted to remove extra fluids from the incision area.

 About 1-2 hours